The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 Which providers have the lowest future switching pain?

 The shortlist in this article is Mistral plus your own storage and retrieval stack, Anthropic with self-managed retrieval, and DeepSeek if API compatibility matters to you.
-In each case, the lower switching pain comes from keeping retrieval and long-lived state under your control.
+In each case, lower switching pain comes from keeping retrieval and long-lived state under your control.

 Are embeddings and managed file search portable across providers?